sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 Stick with your current fuel system and only do a carburetor swap when you don't have any options to fix your fuel injection (FI) setup.
 Otherwise, I would use any mainstream carburetor setup such as Holleys or Webers, or any other reputable DCOE carbs.
 There are no specific positives that warrant a bike swap as your primary option.
 Are there any advantages to doing it?

-One hell of an intake noise.
+**One hell of an intake noise.**

+{% include youtube.html id="RTLLoKO4Q1Y" %}

 And there weren't many options to get a used set of DCOE carbs when I first started this project!
 I sometimes have a hard time finding parts for this car, and the accompanying intake manifold for a DCOE setup wasn't readily available at the time.
 But the main reason: it looked like a pretty fun challenge!
 I guess I'm a masochist for problems.

 There was a lot of diagnosis, learning, time, money, and patience that went into this conversion.
 Since this is my first project car, I decided to go with this route to learn how to modify a low-power, fun car.
 Gaining experience with basic systems and tools will prepare me for future projects to improve my diagnostic analysis and simply make better projects.
 In the future, I'd transition over to an FI/ECU setup or maybe ITBs.
 I'll tell you this, I learned so much about how fueling works for a car than I would have ever thought and I do not regret anything with this conversion.